keltonhalbert/svelte-maplibre-gl/src/content/examples/basestyle/content.svelte.md

 ---
 title: Base Style
-description: User styles must be preserved when the base styles are changed.
+description: User styles must be preserved when the base style is changed.
 ---

 <script lang="ts">